IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Providers.

-Existing IETF protocols and data models are identified for each multi-layer (packet over optical) scenario with a specific focus on the MPI (Multi-Domain Service Coordinator to Provisioning Network Controllers Interface)in the ACTN architecture.
+Existing IETF protocols and data models are identified for each multi-technology (packet over optical) scenario with a specific focus on the MPI (Multi-Domain Service Coordinator to Provisioning Network Controllers Interface)in the ACTN architecture.